Travel

 295 Three Mile Harbor Hog Creek Rd., East Hampton

-A new hotel opening in the Hamptons is always a big deal.
-The former East Hampton Point has recently changed ownership and undergone a coastal-themed refresh.
-With its cottages and suites—complete with balconies, decks, even backyards—EHP is one of the more private properties in the area.
+With its cottages and suites—complete with balconies, decks, even backyards—EHP is one of the more private properties in East Hampton.
 Amenities-wise, you’re spoiled for choice: Tennis courts, a well-appointed gym, wellness programming, and water activities.
 Once you check in, pull on a Frette robe, power up the Vitruvi diffuser, and watch the sun sink into the harbor.
-Images courtesy of EHP Resort & Marina

 Marram